-Florence was a large Renaissance city and is now a small modern city, with a population of around 300,000.
+Once a large Renaissance city, Florence is now a small modern city, with a population of around 300,000.
 It’s very pretty; artistic but not bohemian.
 After the dark ages, Florence was the city that showed the world that art, beauty and prosperity was possible again.
 And now in the 21st century, it’s not lost in the past.
 It has flourished for 800 years.

 There has been wealth in Florence for a long time.
 You only have to wander through the Boboli Gardens and the palace below to realise that… it’s ridiculously exorbitant.
 We’re living in an old palazzo from the 19th century.
 The building is four storeys tall, with 2,000 m2 of floor space, and there are palaces on every side of every road around us.
 It’s not unusual.